vglazer/csc488/assignment2/README.md

 Assignment #1 programs tested every aspect of the project language, it made sense to reuse as much of that code as possible.
 Those programs, albeit spliced together and in a slightly modified form, make up the bulk of our test cases.
-The rest were written from scratch: one verifies that "a = b = c" is a valid statement (as discussed on the course newsgroup), another verifies that, in a given scope, all declarations must precede any statements and the rest are intended to demonstrate that the operators declared to be non-associative do in fact fail to associate, e.g. that a = b = c is not a valid expression (the latter regrettably couldn't be combined into a single file, since only the first error is reported).
+The rest were written from scratch: one verifies that `a = b = c` is a valid statement (as discussed on the course newsgroup), another verifies that, in a given scope, all declarations must precede any statements and the rest are intended to demonstrate that the operators declared to be non-associative do in fact fail to associate, e.g. that `a = b = c` is not a valid expression (the latter regrettably couldn't be combined into a single file, since only the first error is reported).
 Note that parse errors are expected in some cases; the testing script identifies these accordingly.